Augustus7734/astrozane-hugo/content/about/about.md

 ## Introduction

 I'm Zane Landers, a digital marketing and communications specialist.
 Most of my hobbies are pretty hands-on - whether it's stargazing, working on my Miata, or roller skating.
-I have a Master's degree in marketing from the University of Arizona and currently work as a marketing intern at Universal Avionics.
+I have a Master's degree in marketing from the University of Arizona.
+I am currently looking for a full-time job position, but I also do work as a writer/editor and marketing consultant for [TelescopicWatch](https://telescopicwatch.com), [EUEC](https://euec.com), and CBX Astro part-time.

 My professional experience spans multiple disciplines.
 Since 2017, I've been building, buying, repairing, and reselling telescopes.
 This experience led me to work as a writer/editor for [TelescopicWatch](https://telescopicwatch.com) since 2018, where I review commercially manufactured telescopes and write guides for both beginners and experienced astronomers.
 I have done articles for other websites as well, and I am a frequent contributor to the [Cloudy Nights](https://www.cloudynights.com/) astronomy forum.

 I've also worked as a communications/marketing intern for [NSF's NOIRLab](https://noirlab.edu/public/) and the [EUEC Convention](https://euec.com/).
 [See my resume for more details](https://astrozane.com/resume/).

 I offer private stargazing events in the Tucson area, utilizing my large telescopes to provide breathtaking views of the night sky.
 Whether for individuals, families, or as a unique experience for corporate events, these sessions offer a personalized journey through the stars.
 I offer help with setting up and repairing telescopes as well.
 Feel free to visit my [booking page](https://astrozane.com/booking/).

+I am particularly proud of my role in helping to design the [Hadley 114mm 3D-printed telescope](https://www.printables.com/model/224383-astronomical-telescope-hadley-an-easy-assembly-hig).
+Hadley represents a significant step towards making astronomy and telescope making more accessible.
+Hadley provides great deep-sky views but performs significantly better at high magnifications than many cheaper tabletop Dobsonians, at a cost less than most commercial instruments.
+You can [buy a kit from Jonathan Kissner](https://kissner-optik.netlify.app/) or print your own.
+Hadley's optics can be scavenged from many "hobby killer" telescopes with wobbly mounts, or you can buy the optics wholesale on Amazon or AliExpress.
+Virtually any 3d printer will allow you to build the structure, and all of the non-optical and non-printed bits can be found at your local hardware store.
+If you're located in Arizona, I am able to build Hadley units, as well as variants, for a reasonable price.
+Please [contact me](https://astrozane.com/links/contact/). if you are interested in this.

 ## Astronomy Outreach